spanish impersonal expressions

 Hearing more sentences that use this construct can be helpful.
 Luckily, there’s a useful song by Paulo Londra that uses está bien throughout the chorus line (warning: the lyrics get spicy).

-You can find more examples in the FluentU program, as well, where authentic videos like music videos and movie clips are paired with interactive captions and personalized quizzes.
-Do a search for está bien or any of the other phrases in this post to hear more examples of them being spoken by native Spanish speakers.
+You can find more examples in the FluentU language learning program, where Spanish videos are paired with learning tools.
+You can search for está bien or any of the other phrases in this post to hear more examples of them being spoken by native Spanish speakers.

 Hay que is a very useful Spanish impersonal expression we use to convey the idea that something has to be done.